Get Free Solar Panel Quotes

 The typical initial cost of £4,500 is steep when you’ve already spent around £7,026 on solar panels, as the average three-bedroom house would.

-It’ll also push back your break-even point a further 10 years (27.5 years), and take up roughly the same amount of space as a washing machine or combi gas boiler.
+That means it will push back the break-even point of your whole system by a further 10 years (26.66 years).
+And it will take up roughly the same amount of space as a washing machine or combi gas boiler.

-And it’s almost certainly pointless to get a battery if you already have an electric vehicle or are planning to get one that will be plugged in at home during the day, as you can just use your excess solar energy to recharge your car.
+And it may be pointless to get a battery if you already have an electric vehicle or are planning to get one that will be plugged in at home during the day, as you can just use your excess solar energy to recharge your car.

 Additional solar battery costs